 MSCI ESG ratings will help you label industry leaders, average, and laggards on their exposure to ESG risks.
 The data can also help you understand how well they can manage those challenges compared to their peers.

-The MSCI ESG ratings have become an essential tool that allows investors to decide where to allocate their ESG funds in terms of environmental & social responsibility and sound financial decisions.
+The MSCI ESG ratings have become an essential tool that allows investors to decide where to allocate their ESG funds regarding environmental & social responsibility and sound financial decisions.
 In short, they can help investigate all the aspects of ESG in-depth with easily interpretable graphs results.

 Under the environmental heading, the MSCI ESG ratings examine how a company performs in pollution, waste management, biodiversity, and renewable energy.